changkun/MasterThesisHCI/README.md

-# Automated User Interface Discovering for Arbitrary Web Application
+# Automated UI Discovering for Arbitrary Web Application

 This repository contains my master thesis for the Human-Computer Interaction degree at LMU.